-Despite the setback, Jenni faced the next step radiation treatment.
+Despite the setback, Jenni faced the next step - radiation treatment.
 That's when the Cancer Society were able to step in and help.

-Jenni returned to Cancer Society's Domain Lodge, this time for her treatment.
-For three weeks, she received daily radiation at Auckland Radiology - 15 sessions in total, five days a week, with weekends to rest.
+Jenni returned to the Cancer Society Lodge, this time for her treatment.
+For three weeks, she received daily radiation - 15 sessions in total, five days a week, with weekends to rest.
 While treatment was straightforward, it still took a toll.

-"I was extremely fortunate to be able to come back to the Domain Lodge, it meant I could have my treatment at Auckland Radiology while staying somewhere safe and welcoming."
-Staying at Domain Lodge gave Jenni more than just a place to sleep, it gave her comfort as well as a place to build new connections.
+"I was extremely fortunate to be able to come back to the Lodge, it meant I could have my treatment while staying somewhere safe and welcoming."
+Staying at the Lodge gave Jenni more than just a place to sleep, it gave her comfort as well as a place to build new connections.